Yule-Cai/Decoupled-Dual-Brain-Nav/README.md

 - 🦾 **Low-level brain (RL / PPO):** Handles real-time reactive obstacle avoidance — the agent's "muscle memory" and physical intuition.
 - 🧠 **High-level brain (LLM):** Acts as a cognitive overseer.
 Invoked **only** when the RL agent is detected to be trapped in a local minimum (e.g., U-shaped corridors, maze dead-ends), providing macro spatial reasoning to break the deadlock.

-The core design question: **do you need a cloud-scale LLM?** Our experiments show the answer is **no** — we compress the LLM brain to the 1B parameter range, enabling full on-device (edge) deployment without sacrificing navigation robustness.
+The core design question: **do you need a cloud-scale LLM?** Our experiments show the answer is **no** — we compress the LLM brain to the 1B parameter range, served locally via **[LM Studio](https://lmstudio.ai/)** and deployed on an **Orange Pi 4** single-board computer, enabling full on-device edge inference without sacrificing navigation robustness.

 ---